tschaub/suite/docs/gettingstarted/source/workflow/compose.rst

-.. _composeyourmap:
+.. _workflow.compose:

-Step 3: Compose Your Map
+Step 6: Compose Your Map
 ========================

 Now that the data is imported and styled, you can organize and compose your layers into a map.  **GeoExplorer** allows you to create web maps based on layers served through GeoServer.